frenkie/homepages/README.md

 This is a collection of homepage experiments for http://frankbosma.nl

-## 2012
+## 2012 / 0122

-* 22 januari: Cloudy Day and Starry Night - HTML5 canvas particle experiments based on Seb Lee Delisle Fronteers '11 presentation
+* januari 22: Cloudy Day and Starry Night - HTML5 canvas particle experiments based on Seb Lee Delisle [Fronteers '11](http://fronteers.nl/congres/2011/) presentation